top of page

 51-2041 Structural Metal Fabricators and Fitters

-Use hand-welding, flame-cutting, hand soldering, or brazing equipment to weld or join metal components or to fill holes, indentations, or seams of fabricated metal products.
+Use hand-welding, flame-cutting, hand soldering, or brazing equipment to weld or join metal components, and or to fill holes, indentations, or seams of fabricated metal products.

 Click Links Below To View Data